 To explore identity is to consider such questions as “Who am I” and “Who are you.”
 Many sociologists stress that identity is not “biologically given” but is “socially created in social interactions.”
 (Giddens & Sutton, 2021, p. xii) A person’s self-concept is influenced by how they believe others perceive them.
 One’s understanding of “who I am” changes over time. (p. xii) No one exists in a vacuum.
 We make our lifescapes together with those in association with us, and even those beyond our horizon can affect the environment shaping how we understand our lives as their influences ripple toward us.
 How much of my self-concept is self-determined and how much is socially determined is a matter of debate.

 Schwalbe and Mason-Shrock suggest conscious and unconscious processes are at work as a person constructs a self-image through interactions with others while relating through social structures and responding to cultural norms.
 While the individual makes conscious decisions informed by self-reflection, much of our identity formation is shaped and maintained by the forces and people we are embedded with.
 (1996) Consider this in light of the description that being true to one’s self and personal values while resisting external influences or pressure to conform to external expectations is “high authentic living”.
 (Xue et al., 2020, p.
 516) It may be that such authentic living is a sign of a mature well-formed identity, but how others see us and what others expect of us will also have a powerful role in shaping how we see ourselves.
 For instance, one young Christian woman described that she tried to find her identity in the material world and in her social groups, which led her to compare her value based on how she perceived her attractiveness of physique and personality leading to anxiety and using alcohol to cope.
-An observation from her father who asked her how basing her life off the values of culture could fit with her self-identification as a Christian, transformed her approach back to looking to find her identity in her Christian worldview.
+An observation from her father, who asked her how basing her life on the values of culture could fit with her self-identification as a Christian, transformed her approach back to looking to find her identity in her Christian worldview.
 (Scott, 2023, para.
 1) This step toward authenticity was a response to an outside observation, that of her father.
 Authenticity may be more about positively navigating the intertwined lifescapes of human life than escaping them.

 Social Identity Theory (SIT) stresses that people define their self-concepts based on their membership in various social groups.
 The stronger we affiliate with a group, the more likely we are to follow its norms.
 (Xue, et al., p.
 517) Others suggest this may relate to one’s sense of belongingness, that some are more inclined toward a need to belong than others. (p.
 517) This suggests one’s degree of extroversion and introversion may play a role between the conscious/deliberative and unconscious/responsive actions in our identity formation.
 However, another interesting dimension is observed.
 One strategy that some people employ to achieve differentiation is through identification with a “numerically distinct group…a subgroup…a group that defines itself against the mainstream.” (p.
 518) This suggests a postmodern twist to identity formation related to group association.
-This fits with SIT which stresses people compare their groups with other groups and tend to favor their identified “in-group.”
+This fits with SIT, which stresses that people compare their groups with other groups and tend to favor their identified “in-group.”
 The construction of a personal identity is a complex process.
 Identity is malleable, dynamic, and even contradictory at times.
 (Ioan, 2023, p.4)

 Sociological Methodologies to be Utilized